snozbot/fungus/Docs/fungus_docs/narrative_parser_tokens.md

 # Narrative Parser Tags {#narrative_tags}

 The following tokens can be used within Story Text to do things such as change the styling of text or clear the contents of a dialog area on input and much more.
+You can see this list in the editor by pressing the Tag Help button in the Say command.

 * {b} Bold Text {/b}
 * {i} Italic Text {/i}